Payroll

 - Team → STP (in the app) — read-only year-end STP finalisation status per employee (see intro above)

-- Standard Pay — set up recurring allowances, deductions, salary sacrifice, and RESC per employee
+- Standard Pay — set up recurring allowances, deductions, salary sacrifice, and additional employer RESC per employee

 - Superannuation — fund management and contribution history